jphillips28/NET8BlazorDemo/README.md

 I'm taking the new .NET 8 release for a test drive with the new Blazor Web App template.
 If your system is configured to meet the prerequisites and you flip the 3 configurations mentioned appropriately, then you should be able to simply Start Debugging this project from Visual Studio.
 It should startup two Linux containers in docker.
 One for the .NET 8 Blazor Web App and one for the SQL Server 2022 database dependency.

 ### Future Bonus:
-The `docker-compose.yml` is a good template for quickly standing up a locally containerized development sand-box environment.
+The `docker-compose.yml` is a good template for quickly standing up a locally containerized sand-box environment for development.

 ## Prerequisites
 - Visual Studio Community 2022 v17.8.1